What is IP CTS?

 How does IP CTS work?

 When someone with hearing loss picks up a captioned telephone (or uses a mobile app offered by an official IP CTS provider) to make a call, the call is automatically routed through a call center.
 There, an operator uses advanced technology to provide accurate captioning of everything the other party says and sends the text back to the person’s phone or app in real-time.
-This service enables Americans with hearing loss to easily engage in conversations and ensures they understand what the other party is saying.
+This service enables Americans with hearing loss to use residual hearing to easily engage in conversations and ensures they understand what the other party is saying.

 How is IP CTS funded?

 Captioned telephone service is available to Americans with hearing loss and funded by a small charge on consumer phone bills.

 Currently, nearly 500,000 Americans with hearing loss use captioned telephone services.
 While seniors account for the majority of users, younger Americans with hearing loss also benefit from the services.
 In fact, many captioned telephone users are veterans, among whom hearing loss is now the second most prevalent service-connected disability.

 Why is the Clear2Connect Coalition concerned about IP CTS?